-According to the FY 2018 (HUD PY 2017) CAPER, the City met or exceeded the annual goal for direct financial assistance to homebuyers, rental affordable housing units constructed, fair housing mediation/ outreach, façade building rehabilitation, improving public infrastructure, assistance for persons with HIV/ AIDS, and homeless prevention.
+According to the FY 2018 (HUD PY 2017) CAPER, the City met or exceeded the annual goal for development of affordable rental housing, homeownership housing added, homeowner housing rehabilitated, homebuyer assistance, improving public infrastructure, financial literacy, furthering fair housing opportunities, assistance for persons with HIV/ AIDS, and homeless prevention.

 The City has identified the need to strengthen its overall affordable housing and community development delivery eco-system, including leveraging grant funding with private sector capital, strengthening the design of City programs, enhancing the capacity of the non-profit affordable housing developers and more productively engaging the community.
-In response to this, the City developed the Neighborhood and Housing Services Department (NHSD) in February 2017 and transitioned fully in July 2017.
-This department is responsible for overseeing the federally funded affordable housing and community development programs, implementation of the neighborhood improvements bond, overseeing the tax increment financing program, and developing a formal neighborhood engagement component.
+In response to this, the City created the Neighborhood and Housing Services Department (NHSD) in July 2017.
+This department is responsible for overseeing the affordable housing and community development programs, implementation of the neighborhood improvements bond, overseeing the tax increment financing program, and developing a formal neighborhood engagement component.
+NHSD is also responsible for the implementation of the Housing Policy Framework, a comprehensive, compassionate housing strategy for San Antonio, approved by City Council in 2018.